Elon Musk's Twitter begins purge of blue check marks - KESQ

 Last week, Musk tweeted that the “final date for removing legacy Blue checks is 4/20,” a date with special resonance to the billionaire entrepreneur given its meaning to marijuana enthusiasts.

-The decision to move forward with the change, after some confusing messaging, is just the latest example of Musk’s Twitter upending the experience for users — and in this case, not just any users, but many of the most high-profile accounts that have long been a key selling point for the platform.
+The decision to move forward with the change is just the latest example of Musk’s Twitter upending the experience for users — and in this case, not just any users, but many of the most high-profile accounts that have long been a key selling point for the platform.

-Prominent users such as actor William Shatner and anti-bullying activist Monica Lewinksy have previously pushed back against the idea that, as power users that draw attention to the site, they should have to pay for a feature that keeps them safe from impersonation.
+Prominent users such as actor William Shatner and anti-bullying activist Monica Lewinsky have previously pushed back against the idea that, as power users that draw attention to the site, they should have to pay for a feature that keeps them safe from impersonation.
+On Thursday, before the check marks disappeared, Lewinsky implied in a tweet that she would also leave the platform following the change.

 Musk, for his part, has previously presented changes to Twitter’s verification system as a way of “treating everyone equally.”